Brawlence/SIR/README.md

 Authors are named according to https://github.com/0xb8/WiseTagger/issues/1

+Currently the extention does the following:
-Currently the extentions only highlights tags found on the page based on html structure.
+Highlights tags found on the page based on its html structure (by injecting custom css on those sites).
-The renaming code is WIP.
+Tag-like words would be prefixed with red "TAG: " and colored in bluish violet.
+The renaming code tracks the name of an active tab, waits for Chrome to attempt saving a file, then tries to establish if the image beeing saved from those one of those sites (the code checks the origin of the request and the host on which the image is located.
+If matched, it renames the image based on the title of the tab).

+Currently the extention is stable on PX, TW, DA.